The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Sign-Dependent Discrete Langevin Machine

 The term \textit{Langevin machine} is chosen because of the similarity of the network to the Boltzmann machine and to Langevin dynamics.
 The adjective \textit{discrete} is added to avoid confusion with the Langevin machine presented in~\cite{Neelakanta1991}.
 The noise term in the dynamics can be chosen according to equation~(\ref{eq:truncatednoise}), i.e., it can be a Gaussian noise or a truncated Gaussian noise.
 The self-interaction term $W'_{ii}\in\lbrace0, 2/\sqrt{\epsilon}\rbrace$ and the contribution $-1/\sqrt{\epsilon}$ of the bias $b'_i$ lead in dependency of the state of the neuron for small values of $\epsilon$ to a strong shift of the mean value into a positive or negative direction.
 Respectively, the neuron stays very long in an active regime or in an inactive regime in the case of Gaussian noise.
 The process fluctuates between two different fundamental descriptions.
 The addition \textit{sign-dependent} is used to emphasize this property and to point out that the so far presented dynamics is a particular realisation of the~\textit{discrete Langevin machine}, a larger class of network implementations with a Gaussian noise distribution.
 This is discussed in more detail in Section~\ref{sec:wholepicture}.
-The exponent '$2$' in the abbreviation signifies the fluctuation between the two regimes.
+The exponent "$2$" in the abbreviation signifies the fluctuation between the two regimes.
 The implicit dynamics~(\ref{eq:langevinmachine}) allows different interpretations and implementations.

-Absorbing the Gaussian noise term into the bias, the resulting network has a rectangular decision function and can be interpreted as a neural network with a noisy bias.
+After an absorption of the Gaussian noise term into the bias, the resulting network has a rectangular decision function and can be interpreted as a neural network with a noisy bias.
 The simplicity of the update rule might be especially for neuromorphic systems very helpful for a computation of physical statistical systems, which are Boltzmann distributed.
 The implementation of an exponential function in the system is much more challenging than generating Gaussian noise.
 The rectangular decision function further coincides with the threshold function of spiking neurons.
-Accordingly, a possible adaptation of the dynamics on neuromorphic systems is obtained by the introduction of an additional time scale and staggered Gaussian noise peaks.
+Accordingly, a possible adaptation of the dynamics on neuromorphic systems is obtained by the introduction of an additional timescale and staggered Gaussian noise peaks.
+In the present work we pursue an alternative approach which is discussed in the next section.